StiensGate928/Srtforge/README.md

-# srtforge (Parakeet‑TDT‑0.6B‑V2)
+# Srtforge (Parakeet‑TDT‑0.6B‑V2)

-srtforge is an automated subtitle generation toolkit built around the Parakeet‑TDT‑0.6B‑V2 speech recognition model.
+Srtforge is an automated subtitle generation toolkit built around the Parakeet‑TDT‑0.6B‑V2 speech recognition model.
 It ingests media files, selects the best English audio stream, performs high-fidelity vocal isolation, preprocesses the result with FFmpeg, and produces polished subtitles using the